 Visit a local or relatively close English style pub, if you can find one, nearby.
 The atmosphere there at Christmas must be extra special.

-at your local British goods shoppe.
+Stock up on English foods at your local British goods shoppe.
 I have to travel 45 minutes to get to mine, but it is worth it to have something special during the holidays.

+Take high tea with some friends or host your own.
 It doesn't have to be expensive, just have teas available, buy, (or make), scones at your grocery store, and biscuits from the British goods shoppe.

 See a "West End" ish ballet or play.
 If you can find an English-style pantomime, even better!